 The howtoregulate article “Beyond a destination and towards a culture: Corporate transparency regulations” analyses various jurisdictions approach to regulating beneficial ownership.

 IV.
 Regulatory techniques for the objective of public and worker safety to maintain sustainable natural resources.

-19. In WA there is specific natural resources sector legislation regulating safety.
+19. In WA there is specific sustainable natural resources sector legislation regulating safety.
 The principal legislation is the Mines Safety and Inspection Act 1994 (MSIA) which imposes general duty of care provisions to maintain a safe and healthy workplaces at mining operations and protect people at work from hazards.
 The obligations apply to the following groups: Part 2, Division 2 (employers and employees) and Part 2, Division 3 (contractors and their employees, labour hire agents and workers and people involved in the design, supply installation and maintenance of the mining plant).
 The groups identified have their respective obligations, including penalties for breaches to help prevent unsafe situations.
 In hazardous situations, an employer or self-employed person has a duty to report hazardous situations, and must give notice of the situation as soon as reasonably practicable, failure of which is an offence (Section 15F).
 Other important features of the MSIA includes:

 - The inspectors of mines are the State mining engineer, State coal mining engineer, and the State mining engineer [Section 16(4)] and their appointments and competencies are regulated by Part 3, Division 1.